How to document used schema version in dataset metadata?

 This has the value to do not add anything to the regulation.

-#5 Updated by Peter Kochmann almost 5 years ago
+#5 Updated by Peter Kochmann about 5 years ago

 German metadata guidelines consider DQ_ConformanceResult for expressing the logical schema in the dataset as well.
 We thought of multiple instances: At least you need to have a conformity statement citing the IR 1089/2010 (interoperability).
 In addition it's recommended to have a conformity statement citing the data specification including version and date to express which data schema is considered within the dataset.
 It's not intended to have an additional citation of the not supported schema version (with pass = FALSE) as well when already fulfilling another one.